Jaydenmmc290/FIO-Task/README.md

 2) Enter a city location (City, State) then press check weather

-3) To rest press the top logo middel of page.
+3) To rest press the top logo middle of page.